 If you can read a little music and count beats as you ring, our handbell choir is the group for you.
 The handbell choir usually performs during Christmas and the Lenten season.

 Our church is blessed with several musicians who participate in our music ministry during the year.
 Vocalists and instrumentalists are encouraged to share their talents during the musical portions of our services: gathering music prior to the service, prelude, hymns, offertory music, meditative pieces, and postlude.
 Isaac will welcome your contributions.
-Reach out to him through the church office: (941) 637-8443, .
+Reach out to him through the church office: (941) 637-8443, email@example.com.

 Visiting with members who are homebound because of their health is only one of the tasks of our Caring Friends.
 Sending greeting cards for various occasions or making a phone call to say, "Hey, we've missed you and we care about you," are also ways that this group reaches out to our members.
 Please contact the office to volunteer.